Andersen Quartz Review

 Single-Phase and Three-Phase in One Product

 The Quartz’s most practically useful feature is its ability to serve both 7kW single-phase and 22kW three-phase properties from a single hardware platform.
-Most UK homes are single-phase, delivering 7kW — sufficient for a full overnight charge on any modern EV, adding roughly 25 to 30 miles of range per hour.
+Most UK homes are single-phase, delivering 7kW, which is sufficient for a full overnight charge on any modern EV, adding roughly 25 to 30 miles of range per hour.
 Homes with three-phase supply can access up to 22kW, adding approximately 75 miles per hour.

-The A3 is limited to 7.4kW single-phase only.
+The A3 is limited to 7kW single-phase only.
 If you have three-phase supply and want Andersen design, the Quartz or the A2 are your options.
-The Quartz delivers that without the A2’s premium price.

 Socketed or Tethered

 The socketed version takes any Type 2 cable, giving you flexibility to choose cable length and keep the wall unit clean when not in use.
-The tethered version includes a built-in cable in 5.5m, 6.5m, or 8.5m lengths depending on your supply type.
-The Andersen Quartz does not include the hidden cable storage mechanism used in the A3 and A2 — the cable is not concealed within the unit.
+The tethered version includes a built-in cable, and you can specify a cable hook at configuration to store the cable neatly under the unit.
+Andersen does not publish tethered cable lengths for the Quartz, so confirm the length when ordering.
+The Andersen Quartz does not include the hidden cable storage mechanism used in the A3 and A2; the cable is not concealed within the unit.

 Build Quality and Finish

-The Quartz is built from premium materials with IP65-rated aluminium casing (confirmed for the 22kW version; buyers should verify the 7kW variant with Andersen).
+The Quartz is the most compact charger Andersen has made: the company says it is 34% shorter and 45% narrower than the A3, at 16cm tall and 7cm wide.
 With over 100 colour combinations across 11 colour choices, the Quartz offers the widest choice of any Andersen charger.
-Four standard colours are included in the £695 base price; seven premium metallic finishes and optional Accoya wood fascias (+£94) are available at additional cost.
+Four standard colours are included in the £695 base price; seven premium metallic finishes and optional Accoya wood or carbon fascias are available at additional cost.

 The Vision Display (Optional)

-For £88 at configuration, the Vision upgrade adds a 4.3-inch digital display to the front of the unit, showing live session time, energy delivered, and cost.
+For £88 at configuration, the Vision upgrade adds a 4.3-inch digital display to the front of the unit, showing live session data such as energy delivered and cost.
+The display has three brightness settings and powers down automatically when not in use.
 The standard Quartz has no on-unit screen.

 Smart Features and Energy Tariffs